williamwilling/robot-arm/README.md

 Levels
 ------
-Robot Arm comes with a couple of build-in levels.
+Robot Arm comes with a couple of built-in levels.
 You can use `load_level(name)` to load a build-in level, where *name* is `"exercise 1"`, `"exercise 2"`, `"exercise 3"`, etc. Note that these build-in levels are subject to change.

 You can also create a set of random blocks with `random_level()`.